gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 * select the input image: `lahn-gi-spann.tif`
 * select `meanshift` from the drop-down list `Segmentation algorithm`
+* The `Spatial Radius` value can be set to **25**.This is determining the spatial range of the segementation and is also experimental.
+Try to identify the scale of your major classes in pixel.
-* The `Range radius` value can be set to **25**.
+* The `Range Radius` value can be set to **25**.
 We are dealing with RGB images that have a range `0-255`.
 The optimal value depends on datatype dynamic range of the input image and requires experimental trials for the specific classification objectives.
-* Set `Minimum Region size` in pixels to **16**.
-This is determing the spatial range of the segementation and is also experimental.
-Try to identify the scale of your major classes in pixel.
+* Set `Minimum Region size` in pixels to **25**.
+Minimum size of a region (in pixel unit) in segmentation.
+Smaller clusters will be merged to the neighboring cluster with the closest radiometry.
 * keep `Processing mode`  as `Vector`
-* Set `Mask image` to `empty` the blank entry of the drop-down list
 * Tick `8-neighborhood connectivity` on.
-* Set `Minimum object size` in pixels to `16` depending on the minimum mapping size and according to your targeted object size.
+* Set `Minimum object size` in pixels to `10`
-* Name the `Output vector file`  as  `lahn-gi-spann-segments-meanshift.shp`.
+* Name the `Output vector file`  as  `lahn-gi-spann-segments-meanshift.gpkg`.
 You must write the extension `.shp` in this module.
 * Push `Run`.

 [[screenshot1]]